galaxyAbstractor/StatCrawl/readme.rst

 Changelog
 =======
+* Apr 09, 2011: Continued a bit with the host/node environment.
+Can now connect clients to server.
 * Apr 08, 2011: Started implementation of a Host/node environment.
 A server that should handle database, and clients that crawls
 * Apr 07, 2011: Image stats added.
 Changed the Stat interface to normal object instead of Thread.
 Random nullpointer in "Thread-2" occuring...
 * Apr 06, 2011: Major revamp.
 A sort of "plugable" parse system implemented, but not fully done.
 A database queue system was implemented.
 This slows the crawling down a bit, but it keeps the stat more accurate.
 Some commenting and documentation.